mia-platform/documentation/docs/release_notes/roadmap.md

 ## How to influence the roadmap

 The roadmap is constantly evolving to quickly respond to market needs.
 A roadmap is only useful if it captures real needs.
-If you have success stories, feedback, or ideas, we want to hear from you!
+If you have success stories, feedbacks or ideas, we want to hear them all!
 Join our [Mia-Platform Community Space](https://github.com/mia-platform/community/discussions) and propose your idea!

 ## Roadmap evolution